ivansible/devel/roles/dev-user/README.md

 be added to the local user ssh config file.

-    dev_user_setup_system: true

-This boolean triggers installation of common development packages (git, build-essentials, etc) and known host keys on the remote machine.

     dev_user_known_host_list: ['github.com', ...]

 If this list is not empty, add `github.com` and friends to the global